T1taniumF0rge-Industries-Inc/Software/MovieSoft/Sviatoslav Richter/Moussorgski/README.md

 There will be the 1958 Recital of Sviatoslav Richter in this folder.

+## Informations and copyrights
-For VLC Media player, you can download the *.jpg files and download them into the same directory as the music files to have a background of Sviatoslav Richter.
+For VLC Media player, you can download the *.jpg files (AlbumArtSmall.jpg, AlbumArt_{...}_Small.jpg and the _Large.jpg one and Folder.jpg) and download them into the same directory as the music files to have a background of Sviatoslav Richter instead of a boring traffic cone!

 Copyrights are visible in the file attributes, which can be viewed in Windows Explorer Properties → Details Tab or in MP3Tag Software.